-Body art establishments are businesses that provide Body Art procedures such as tattooing, cosmetic tattooing, and piercing.
-Procedures that are not governed by the Minneapolis Body Art Code are piercings of the outer perimeter or lobe of the ear.
-Branding, implantation, suspension and scarification are prohibited in Minneapolis under the Code.
+Body art establishments are businesses that provide Body Art procedures such as tattooing, cosmetic tattooing, microblading and piercing.
+Piercings of the outer perimeter of the ear or ear lobe are not governed by the Minneapolis Body Art Code.

 Body Art establishments are inspected yearly under the Minneapolis City Ordinance, Chapter 339: Body Art Code.
-The business licensee is responsible for ensuring compliance with State and City regulations within their facility.
+The business licensee is responsible for ensuring compliance with State and City regulations within their business.

 Any concerns about a body art establishment can be reported online to the Minneapolis Health Department.

 Plans are required for any new or remodeled body art establishment.
 See Body Art Establishment Plan Review Guide.

 - Body Art Establishment Plan Review application

 - For the plan review fee, see Fee Schedule.
 Use the Food Establishment Plan Review Fees, Remodel Risk 3 Establishment on page 9.